A Bridge for the World

 A Bridge for the World – Peace Plan to the Israeli-Palestinian Conflict

-So, I purpose the creation of a new country called the Kingdom of Jerusalem.
-This is also in agreement with the recommendations of the UN General Assembly, as it pertains to the city of Jerusalem, in which Jerusalem would be placed under a special international regime, a corpus separatum; further, this recommendation is in accordance with United Nations General Assembly Resolution 194, published on December 11, 1948.
-The Kingdom of Jerusalem will consist of the territory known as the West Bank, including all of East Jerusalem.
-The Kingdom of Jerusalem agrees to accept all religions, equally, including, but not limited to, Christianity, Islam and Judaism; and does not have any ties to the former latin Kingdom of Jerusalem, which lasted nearly two hundred years, from 1099 to 1291.
-By beginning a new country, in the Kingdom of Jerusalem, there is a real possibility for peace in this holy city.
-Peace must begin first in the city of Jerusalem; a city and land for all the world, not for just one people or religion.
+So, I purpose the creation of a new independent country called the Kingdom of Jerusalem.
+This is also in agreement with the recommendations of the UN General Assembly, as it pertains to the city of Jerusalem, in which Jerusalem would be a corpus separatum; further, this recommendation is in accordance with United Nations General Assembly Resolution 194, published on December 11, 1948.
+The Kingdom of Jerusalem will consist of East Jerusalem and the West Bank.
+The Kingdom of Jerusalem will agree to accept all religions, equally, including, but not limited to, Christianity, Islam and Judaism.
+The new kingdom does not have any ties to the former latin Kingdom of Jerusalem, which lasted nearly two hundred years, from 1099 to 1291.
+By beginning a new country, there is a real possibility for peace in this holy city.
+Peace must first begin in the city of Jerusalem; a city and land for all the world, not for just one people or one religion.

-In this document, I also purpose the creation of a new Palestinian state, an independent country that reserves all rights afforded other free countries.
-Palestine will consist of the Gaza Strip and land in the Sinai; and if Jerusalem is chosen as the capital of Palestine, an open thorough way (i.e., tunnel) from the Gaza Strip to East Jerusalem.
-The Palestinian people in the Gaza Strip can trace their ancestry back to the Philistines, which derives from the attested Illyrian locality Palaeste, whose inhabitants were called Palaestīnī; the Palestinian people first appeared in the southern coastal area of Canaan (Gaza) at the beginning of the Iron Age (1175 BC).
-The territory of the Gaza, has always been Palestinian land, never been conquered, and should be under the complete authority of the Palestinians.
+In my plan, I purpose the creation of a new Palestinian state, an independent country that reserves all rights afforded other free countries.
+Palestine will consist of the Gaza Strip and land in the northern Sinai; an open thorough-way (i.e., tunnel) will be constructed from the Gaza Strip to East Jerusalem.
+Palestinian people in the Gaza Strip can trace their ancestry back to the Philistines, which derives from the attested Illyrian locality Palaeste, whose inhabitants were called Palaestīnī.
+The Palestinian people first appeared in the southern coastal area of Canaan (Gaza) at the beginning of the Iron Age (1175 BC).
+Gaza has always been Palestinian land, and should be under the complete and total authority of the Palestinians.